Gerald D. Griffin: Deputy director

-Griffin served as the "general manager" of NASA's center for launch operations for unmanned and manned systems.
+Griffin served as the "general manager" of NASA's center for launch operations for uncrewed and crewed systems.
 KSC was a 140,000-acre installation with an original plant value of $1.8 billion, a workforce of 2,200 civil servants and 10,000 support contractors and an annual budget of $550 million.
-During this period KSC was the launch site for the unmanned Delta and Atlas-Centaur launch vehicles and the April 1981 first launch of the Space Shuttle.
+During this period KSC was the launch site for the uncrewed Delta and Atlas-Centaur launch vehicles and the April 1981 first launch of the Space Shuttle.

 Scott Science & Technology, Inc.

 Vice president

-Griffin had responsibility for systems engineering and general management functions of the company, a small R&D organization involved in high-technology products manufacturing and testing, research studies, management systems consultation and classified support contact work for the Department of Defense manned space flight activities.
+Griffin had responsibility for systems engineering and general management functions of the company, a small R&D organization involved in high-technology products manufacturing and testing, research studies, management systems consultation and classified support contact work for the Department of Defense crewed space flight activities.

 NASA Johnson Space Center

 Director

-Griffin was responsible for NASA's prime center for manned space flight R&D and operations.
+Griffin was responsible for NASA's prime center for crewed space flight R&D and operations.
 The workforce included 3,200 civil servants and 10,000 support contractors.
 He was responsible for a budget of $1.5 billion per year and a diverse array of unique facilities.
 Griffin led the successful effort to bring the full Shuttle capability to operational status and played a key role in securing approval for the development of the International Space Station.